Yixuan423/Compressed-Face-Videos-Quality-Assessment/README.md

 ## VQA DATASET INFORMATION

-In total, 3240 distorted face video sequences derivated from 135 reference face videos are included in our dataset.
+In total, 3240 distorted face video sequences derived from 135 reference face videos are included in our dataset.
-The download link of CFVQA dataset is
+The download link of the CFVQA dataset is

 Onedrive:  https://portland-my.sharepoint.com/:f:/g/personal/yixli5-c_my_cityu_edu_hk/EqdHThcDoGxBiAFikI0areAB_0bDyfw8_Q0lZpPD9dDJFQ?e=2fJFaN

+[Due to copyright issues, some videos from **Avcocado.com** are eliminated from the dataset and are replaced by copywrite-free data.]

-Please contact YixuanLI (yixuanli423@gmail.com) for download password, questions or comments.
+Please contact YixuanLI (yixuanli423@gmail.com) for the download password, questions or comments.
 （If you need the face videos with larger spatial resolution and longer duration in the MP4 format, also can contact me.）

+ (The onedrive link might be invalid from 2025.1.
+If so, please contact me.)
 Please cite the paper if you use any part of the videos or data supplied in this project page.